mplewis/coaxist/docs/quick-start.md

 temporary transcoded media files and can be safely mounted into a temp directory.

+At this point, the container will be restarting, as it refuses to start with the example `config.yaml`.
+For now, you can ignore these restarts – they will go away after you update the config.

 # 2. Configure Coaxist in `config.yaml`

 After starting the container, Coaxist creates `/config/config.yaml` with some